 You must complete this training during your first 12 credits of enrollment at ODU.
 It is free for registered ODU students.
 Paid CME/CEU credits are not required to successfully complete the modules.
 You will use your ODU University Identification Number (UIN) to register for the training.

 After you complete the modules, your student records will be updated automatically.
-If you have questions or issues, please contact MEM Advisor Dr. Kim Bullington (firstname.lastname@example.org) or Military Distance Learning (email@example.com).
+If you have questions or issues, please contact the MEM Advisor at firstname.lastname@example.org.

 A new 90-day term for every course starts each Monday.
 It is recommended that students register for no more than two courses concurrently.
 Each course is a three credit hour offering (except for the one-credit capstone course) and may be completed in any sequence.

-All MEM Portable Media students must register for MEM courses through ODUOnline's form.
+All MEM Portable Media students must register for MEM courses through ODUGlobal's form.
 You will be registered within 10 business days (usually sooner).